DamianBacalov/docker-curl/README.md

 # docker-curl
 Description
 ---
-Container to create traffic to a service.
+Container to generate traffic to a service.

 How to use it
 ---